sg-s/movie-analyser/README.md

 end
 ```

+## Methods

+- `createGUI` makes the GUI
+- `testReadSpeed` determines the time to read a hundred frames.
+If this is very slow, you're not going to have a good time
+- `computeMedianFrame` computes the median frame over some interval.
+Very useful in removing static backgrounds.

 ## Limitations

 1. `movieAnalyser` is explicitly designed for tracking algorithms that operate frame by frame.
 Something more complicated is outside its use case.
 2. `movieAnalyser` is capable only of playing back frames at a maximum speed of 20 frames per second, due to limitations in MATLAB's [graphics engine](https://www.mathworks.com/help/matlab/ref/drawnow.html)
+3. When working with a matrix containing a movie in a matfile, you should not store any other variable in that matfile, especially nested structures.
+This slows down read speeds dramatically.

 # License